THINGS FALL APART

 The old car yard lot at the edge of the city wasn’t much of a hideout, but the barbed wire fence and the heavy gate kept it somewhat secure – compared to many places deeper into the urban jungle, at least.
 On the roof, just barely visible, Leopard could make out Wolf.
-Their marksman, newest recruit and first point of warning if anyone else were to show up.
+Their marksman, newest recruit of two weeks and first point of warning if anyone else were to show up.

 That meant Monkey was here.

 Their leader met them just inside the old building that had once been an office.
 He was a tall man, broad-shouldered, muscled where Leopard was lean.
 He brushed his copper-red mane back behind an ear as the three approached.